ulldecorb/cheatsheet/threejs/README.md

 ```

 ## Topics
-To create a three.js scenario we need three things: Scene, camera and
+To actually be able to display anything with three.js, we need three things: scene, camera and renderer, so that we can render the scene with camera.

 ## Camera
 ## Geometry and Material